This is Post 12 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 So, this mahabrahmavihāras teaching provides a wonderfully simple and comprehensive guide – like a checklist for every serious meditator or investigator of Consciousness.
 Each of the brahmavihāras has a corresponding mahabrahmavihāra that stands behind it, and each of these is an aspect of the field of Consciousness.
 And, through our receptivity to these aspects of Consciousness, and our willingness to rest in identification with each of these aspects of Consciousness, there is potential for profound healing of the egoic patterning of the psyche, and an integration into our conscious personality, of the ethical and relational qualities that the brahmavihāras represent.

-When we rest Consciousness we are actually experiencing the mahabrahmavihāras: mahupekṣā (pronounced mahupekshā), the Great Equanimity; mahamuditā, the Great Sympathetic Joy; mahamettā, the Great Loving-Kindness; and the Great Compassion, mahakarunā.
+To the degree that we are able to rest ‘as’ Consciousness in meditation, we experience a resonance of the mahabrahmavihāras: mahupekṣā (pronounced mahupekshā), the Great Equanimity; mahamuditā, the Great Appreciative Joy; mahamettā, the Great Loving-Kindness; and the Great Compassion, mahakarunā.
 The sense of mental and emotional stability that flows from resting as Consciousness, arises precisely because we are integrating these archetypal qualities into our personal experience – by letting go of psychological patterning that is incongruous with them.
-To recognise that Consciousness is inherently ethical and relational, and to recognise that the four brahmavihāras are the experiential cornerstones of an all-pervading ethical and relational reality, is truly extraordinary and revolutionary – our identity has a new basis.
+To recognise that Consciousness is inherently ethical and relational, and to recognise that the four brahmavihāras are the experiential cornerstones of an all-pervading ethical and relational reality, is truly extraordinary and revolutionary – it gives our identity and our spirituality a new basis and a new orientation.

 Consciousness, Ethics and Society